-Enjoy hearty, herby flavor with these delicious Mediterranean Stuffed Sweet Potatoes.
+Enjoy hearty, herby flavor with this delicious Mediterranean Stuffed Sweet Potatoes recipe.
 Made with chickpeas, tomatoes, and a hummus and garlic sauce, they’re a healthy and satisfying dinner option!

-Today we’re cooking ’em up stuffed potato style.
-We’ll be stuffing them with a delicious roasted chickpea and tomato blend before topping them with an herby sauce made from hummus, lemon juice, dill, and garlic!
+Today we’re cooking ’em up stuffed sweet potato style.
+We’ll be stuffing them with a delicious roasted chickpea and tomato blend before topping them with an herby sauce made from hummus, lemon juice, dill, and garlic (this is one of my favorite ways to eat hummus)!
 Mediterranean stuffed sweet potatoes are a well-rounded meal filled with ingredients that benefit your body just as much as your taste buds.

-Speaking of, starting on January 1st we’re kicking off our 21 Day Vegetarian Reset!
+Speaking of, we’re kicking off our 21 Day Vegetarian Reset!
 This easy-to-follow program is a way to reset your body, both mentally and physically.
 In this meat-, sugar-, and dairy-free program, you will learn to stop depending on “easy” foods (like cheese and bread), to learn to thrive on whole, plant-based meals.
-Join us starting 1/1!
+Join us!

 To make this stuffed sweet potato recipe, we will use a selection of ingredients chosen for their flavor and their benefits!
 All of these follow the 21 Day Vegetarian Reset method of using no sugar, meat, or dairy.
 In fact, these ingredients are all vegan!